fjglira/istio/istioday/talk.md

 ### 4. Giving Back: From User to Contributor (2 minutes)

-**Your Experience is Valuable to the Entire Community**
+**Your Experience is Valuable to the Entire Community** When you run these tests in your unique environment, you may encounter issues or gaps in coverage.
+Sharing these insights helps improve Istio for everyone.

 #### Filing High-Quality Bug Reports
+This gaps that you may find can be reported to the Istio project to help improve the test coverage and reliability.
+Here are some tips for filing effective reports:

 **Use Detailed Test Logs for Reproducible Reports:**
 ```bash